sv-cover/cover-php/bulma_progress.md

 ## Other

-- Remove profile signature, it isn't used and didn't fit in the design
+- [ ] Remove profile signature, it isn't used and didn't fit in the design
-- Remove language switch from profile
+- [ ] Remove language switch from profile
-- Almanac form is weird.
+- [ ] Almanac form is weird.
 May need some backend improvements (filter on filter).
-- Titles in pages behave weird.
+- [ ] Titles in pages behave weird.
 Maybe some backend improvements?
-- Transpose columns in session/overrides.twig and committeebattle/form.twig
+- [ ] Transpose columns in session/overrides.twig and committeebattle/form.twig
-- Former boards page is weird / unintuitive.
+- [ ] Former boards page is weird / unintuitive.
 Best solution: improve committees/groups and make it more automated.
-- Old committee page was better.
+- [×] Old committee page was better.
 But at least it's bulma now :)
-- Single committee page is crap now.
+- [ ] Single committee page is crap now.
-- Working groups page needs major redesign.
+- [ ] Working groups page needs major redesign.
-- Photo origin path in fotoboek/\_path.twig is ugly html.
+- [ ] Photo origin path in fotoboek/\_path.twig is ugly html.
-- Redesign photobook: rendering of books could be better.
+- [ ] Redesign photobook: rendering of books could be better.
 May need some backend changes.
-- Photo modal still needs to be implemented, and better than in the previous design (more mobile friendly).
+- [ ] Photo modal still needs to be implemented, and better than in the previous design (more mobile friendly).
-- Consistent HTML structure (how to use headers, article footer etc)
+- [ ] Consistent HTML structure (how to use headers, article footer etc)
-- Embedded mailing list form doesn't seem to work…
+- [ ] Embedded mailing list form doesn't seem to work…
-- Fix select fields
+- [ ] Fix select fields
-- Find a better implementation for agenda/signup_form.twig.
+- [ ] Find a better implementation for agenda/signup_form.twig.
 Box clearly doesn't work, but I can't get card or panel to work convincingly :(
-- Move Headings inside of articles, unless header.
+- [ ] Move Headings inside of articles, unless header.
 Got to do proper HTML5 :)
-- Error 500.
+- [ ] Error 500.
 What if link_static is broken?
 Or i18n?
-- Poll on mobile doesn't work that well.
+- [ ] Poll on mobile doesn't work that well.
+- [ ] Photo privacy form doesn't return to original photo

 # Pending Design Decisions

-- Standardise edit/delete/whatever buttons (announcements vs forum vs editable)
+- [ ] Standardise edit/delete/whatever buttons (announcements vs forum vs editable)
-- If a committee member stops being a member, they are invisible to non-admins on the committee page.
+- [ ] If a committee member stops being a member, they are invisible to non-admins on the committee page.
 Is this a good idea?
-- How to display metadata?
+- [ ] How to display metadata?
 Eg. forum messages, announcements, search results, photo album
-- Icons in buttons?
+- [ ] Icons in buttons?
-- How to do subnavigation in mailinglists?
+- [ ] How to do subnavigation in mailinglists?
 Current solution doesn't have h1 (needed for sr)
-- Deprecate horizontal banner rotator?
+- [ ] Deprecate horizontal banner rotator?
-- Redesign inclusion process (lidworden)
+- [ ] Redesign inclusion process (lidworden)
-- Notification system?
+- [ ] Notification system?